STEP 4: EBiz POC Authorizes Roles

-The AOR should log in to Grants.gov, then click the Manage Applicant link on the left side of the Applicant Center page.
-Enter the MPIN as prompted, and the AOR will have the ability to manage applicant roles and view all the application submission for the organization's DUNS number.
+To do so, the applicant with the AOR role must log in to Grants.gov, then click any of the EBiz POC actions on the left side of the Applicant Center page.
+Enter the MPIN as prompted, then you will have the ability to manage applicant roles and view all application submissions for the organization's DUNS number.
 If you need additional instructions, refer to the EBiz POC Actions help article.

-As a AOR, if you are unable to log in or utilize the AOR or EBiz POC permissions, you should contact your organization's EBiz POC to identify whether your account roles have been modified.
+As an applicant with the AOR role, if you are unable to log in or utilize the AOR or EBiz POC permissions, you should contact your organization's EBiz POC to identify whether your account roles have been modified.
 If the issue persists after contacting your EBiz POC, visit the Support page.